 To check your head tilt stand against a wall with your whole body including your back and head against it.
 Note how your chin tilts down slightly.
 This angle should be maintained at your workstation so set up the monitor screen height to support that tilt.

 Keyboard, mouse, telephone and documents should all be within easy reach.
-If you use the mouse a lot or for certain tasks, move the keyboard to the side so the mouse is in front of you, and vice versa. if you use the telephone a lot, get a headset.
+If you use the mouse a lot or for certain tasks, move the keyboard to the side so the mouse is in front of you, and vice versa. if you use the telephone a lot, request a headset.

 2. Schedule Regular Posture Checks.